C.Crane CC Radio-2E Enhanced

-*Some vintage analog radios such as the Panasonic RF-2200 match the CC-2’s sensitivity, and with their tuned RF stages also resist overload in high signal areas better than most modern portables can.
+*Some vintage analog radios such as the Panasonic RF-2200 match the CC-2’s sensitivity, and with their wide dynamic range also resist overload in high signal areas better than most modern portables can.
 If you live very close to AM transmitters the CC Radio-2 may not be your best choice but in the vast majority of locales it will pull in AM signals better than anything else.
 The 2E seems to have slightly improved its ability to handle strong AM signals.

 FM reception has also been improved…comparing the CC-2E to my older CC-2 the enhanced model was still excellent in sensitivity but more selective…it was able to pull in some problem signals much more clearly and now ranks among the best FM portables I have tested.

 Soft Muting: One quibble…the DSP chip used in the CC-2E has some amount of soft muting which reduces the volume when you purposely tune slightly off the center of a signal, such as when trying to help with adjacent channel rejection and occasionally on some medium strength signals.
 Luckily I have found that if I use the tuning knob to off tune by 1 increment, then re-tune, the station comes back in at full volume.
 Also, the CC-2E does not seem to mute weaker signals as many current day radios with soft muting do…the radio received signals right down into the band noise as well as or better than any radio I compared it to.
 So luckily it does not impact reception in most cases.

 “I’m trying to receive a 200 mile distant WXXX in my office…will the CC-2 pull it in?”